Khempyyy/Smart-walker/README.md

 # Smart-walker
 My high school engineering project
-Resposibility : Design machine algorithm and circuit Code file of this project was lost form my old laptop but if who want to create same product or develope you can read prototype design following from pdf file.
+Resposibility : Design machine algorithm and circuit Unfortunately, the original code file for this project was lost with my old laptop.
+Nevertheless, those interested in developing a similar product can refer to the prototype design provided in the attached PDF.